lisongxu/CSCE156-Project-OOP/readme.md

     * Successfully save all accounts (e.g., Alice and Bob) and all their posts to a text file (feel free to design your file format).
     * After quitting and restarting the application, a user can successfully load the accounts and their posts from a file.

-* (Bonus 10 points) Delete Accounts: Allow users to delete their current account.
-Remove the username, password, and all the user's posts.
+* (Bonus 10 points) Delete Accounts: A user can delete the current account, which deletes the username, password, and all the user's posts.

-* (Bonus 10 points) Sorting Posts: Allow users to choose how to sort the posts.
-In addition to the default descending order of the time, users can choose from the following additional orderings: ascending order of the time, ascending or descending order of usernames of the posts.
+* (Bonus 10 points) Sorting Posts: A user can choose how to sort the posts.
+In addition to the default descending order of the time, a user can choose from the following additional orderings: ascending order of the time, ascending or descending order of usernames of the posts.

 ### 4.2 Submitting to Canvas